zaporylie/drupal-boilerplate/output/README.md

-This is folder for output files (like xml files for jenkins).
+This is folder for output files (like xml files for jenkins or profiling data).